 You know how important it is to raise kids who love God.
-But in today’s increasingly skeptical and hostile world, how can you prepare them for the challenges and doubts they will inevitably face?
+But in today’s increasingly skeptical and hostile world, how can you prepare them for the challenges they will inevitably face from those who think believing in God is childish, unsophisticated, anti-scientific, and even harmful?
 What should you discuss and how should you discuss it?

-In a friendly, parent-to-parent voice, Natasha Crain brings clarity to these answers by walking you through thirty essential conversations about God that parents and kids must have.
+In a friendly, parent-to-parent voice, Natasha Crain brings clarity to these answers by walking you through thirty essential conversations about God that parents and kids need to have.

 Organized so that each chapter builds upon the last, this book provides a cumulative learning experience appropriate for multiple settings: homes, church classes, youth groups, small groups, and homeschools.
 Every chapter has a conversation guide, and content is adaptable for use with kids from elementary age through high school.